neilkimmett/neilkimmett.github.io/_posts/2013-11-14-deploying-to-testflight.markdown

 {% highlight bash %}

-sed -E "s/PROVISIONING_PROFILE = \".+\";/PROVISIONING_PROFILE = \"actual prov prof\";/g" App.xcodeproj/project.pbxproj
+sed -n -E "s/PROVISIONING_PROFILE = \".+\";/PROVISIONING_PROFILE = \"actual prov prof\";/g" App.xcodeproj/project.pbxproj

 {% endhighlight %}

 This uses [regular expressions][regex].
 The `-E` flag tells OS X's `sed` to use the extended regular expression syntax.
+The`-n` flag suppresses output from `sed` (otherwise it would spit out the entire contents of your `project.pbxproj` file).
 The bit after the first `/` is what we're looking for, and the bit after the second `/` is what to replace it with.
 The `.` in our pattern means "match any character" (except a line break).
 The `*` means "match the previous character zero or more times".
 Combined `.*` matches our provisioning profile hash.
 We can slot this `sed` wizardry into the rest of our script, and we should finally have the One True Release script:

 [regex]: http://en.wikipedia.org/wiki/Regular_expression